 courtesy of Bob, The Auto Answer Man

 I was just reading a question you answered for someone else and I thought I would send you my questions to see if you could help.
-I drive a 2001 Dodge Neon that had the battery replaced in 2003 due to a faulty cell.
+I drive a Dodge Neon that had the battery replaced several years ago due to a faulty cell.
 Yesterday, the battery stopped working, and the tow-truck driver that jumped my car said that my battery had corrosion on it.
 He said to add distilled water to the 6 "holes" (please excuse my extreme ignorance!) and to go somewhere where they can clean up the corrosion.
 After driving it for a half of a hour (after it was jumped), it still did not work this morning.
 After having it jumped this morning and then running/driving it for 40 minutes, I tried to turn it on again after turning it off and nothing happened.
 Someone else told me to get a new battery.
 So, my questions are:

 - Can you clean up corrosion and then the battery will work (he said the corrosion was disrupting the contacts)?

 - If so, where would I get this done?
 I stopped by a place yesterday, but they said they do not do it.
 Do you know roughly how much this regularly costs?

 - If this is a corrosion issue, what can I do in the future to prevent this from happening again?